ZbigniewD/python_basics/README.md

-# python_basics
+# Python_basics

-Python basics from tutorials, books and Udemy.
+## My Python Journey

+I'm starting to learn Python from the basics.
+I'll use various resources like YouTube tutorials, books, and Udemy courses to improve my skills.